A Rational Critique of Ayn Rand’s Objectivism

 7.3.
 Addressing the Virtue of Justice

 But how does one determine a criterion for evaluating the character and actions of men, in view of the fact that men possess the faculty of volition?
 What science can provide an objective criterion of evaluation in regard to volitional matters?
 Ethics.
 Now, do I need a concept to designate the act of judging a man’s character and/or actions exclusively on the basis of all the factual evidence available, and of evaluating it by means of an objective moral criterion?
 Yes.
-That concept is “justice.” – Ayn Rand
+That concept is “justice. – Ayn Rand

 Objectivism emphasizes judging everybody and everything according to reason.
 This is a reasonable position that I do not contest.
 What I do object to are the values that Objectivism preaches for judging everything.
-We’ve already covered the problems with Objectivism’s theory of value and morality.

 A minor thing that I will nitpick here is that Objectivism thinks that there’s no rational basis for judging people based on race.
 Every person should initially be given the benefit of the doubt, regardless of what their race is.
 However, the reality is that some races are genetically predisposed to be more/less violent, more/less intelligent, and more/less cooperative than others.
-It is reasonable to take someone’s race into account when judging the probability that they will do a given type of action, and it is also reasonable to reassess those probabilities after getting to known an individual well enough.
+It is reasonable to take someone’s race into account when judging the probability that they will do a given type of action.
+It is also reasonable to reassess those probabilities after getting to known an individual well enough.

 7.4.
 Addressing the Virtue of Pride